 Quesadilla Taco ShellsJump to Recipe

-Sometimes a recipe reminds me how completely fun it can be cooking something at home.
-These Quesadilla Taco Shells did exactly that for me.
+Sometimes a recipe reminds me how completely fun home cooking can be.
+These Quesadilla Taco Shells are not only delicious, but they are wonderfully fun to make.
 I loved the idea of having a taco shell that had cheese sandwiched between two layers.
 It’s sort of the best of both worlds for the indecisive Tex-Mex lover: Quesadilla or taco??

 Want to kick your taco game up a notch this year?
 Make these delicious quesadilla taco shells and stuff them to your heart’s desire!

 - Preheat your grill to medium heat.
 To make sure your flour tortillas fit well over the Stand ‘n Stuff taco shells, wrap the flour tortillas around them and secure them with clothespins.
 If the flour tortillas overhang around the corn tortillas then trim them so they fit.

 2) When your grill is hot, add a small amount (about 1 ounce) cheese evenly over the flour tortilla and set the stand ‘n stuff taco shell on it.
 Secure each side with a clothespin to keep it locked in place around the taco shell.
 Brush the outer sides of the flour tortilla very lightly with canola oil.

 3) Grill the taco shell for 2-3 minutes per side until the flour tortilla has nice grill marks and the cheese is melted.
 Keep the clothespins on while grilling!